ajoposor/aoPlotlyAddOn/README.md

    * **Compare/Uncompare** Plot button to compare series to a base value at the beggining of the displayed range.
    * **Responsive dates ticks** The x axis will display **xaxis ticks** better suited for dates.
 As you change the range displayed, dates will change from days, to weeks, to months , year-month ("yyyy-mm"), quarters (Q1-yyyy), half-years (H1-yyyy), years (yyyy) and so forth, as the case may be.
 You may set an option for your desired maximum granularity, for instance, if you have year series, you would use years and nothing but years or a higher aggregation will be displayed.
    * **Download** Plot button will allow to download the data in the format displayed for the whole dates range.
+   * **Multi Language** Currently supports English (en), Spanish (es) and Brazilian Portuguese (pt-BR) locales.
+You can add locales files for your language and set locale in settings, in a similar way to Plotly.

 ## Arguments in detail